-As a future, current or even past ILP volunteer, you may be wondering if your time teaching English abroad really had an impact on your kids.
-You may have questions like, "Is it really that important for them to learn English?" swirling around in your head.
+As a future, current or even past ILP volunteer, you may be wondering if your time teaching English abroad really had an impact on your kids ...."Is it really that important for them to learn English?"

 Been watching your son or daughter post about their amazing adventures while they're volunteering abroad?
-It's probably giving you the urge to go see first hand where they've been living.
-We have parents every semester ask us if they are allowed to visit their volunteer when they're abroad.
+It's probably giving you the urge to go see where they've been living, but can you visit your volunteer on their semester?

 The best way to grow your following is to have a beautiful, interesting account!
 Working on your content is the best way to get your photos out into the world and we've got some tips for you below.